-Turkeys raised on pasture live healthier, happier lives; are healthy when they are slaughtered; and make you healthier, too.
+Pastured turkeys live healthier, happier lives; are healthy when they are slaughtered; and make you healthier, too.
 Their meat contains more anti-inflammatory fats like Omega-3s and conjugated linoleic acid (another essential fat that is scarce in the modern diet).

 Farming practices that embrace Mother Nature’s wisdom preserve the land, support the soil, and create far less pollution.

 These are just a few reasons to choose a pastured turkey this Thanksgiving.

 3 Questions for Your Farmer

 If you truly want to do your part to help preserve our beautiful planet and your health, you need to ask three questions of your farmer: